Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 **100% game compatibility**

-The combo emulator + decoder have been tested on all the games on earth compatible with the Game Boy Printer, they all worked !
+The combo Arduino emulator + 0ctave/Matlab decoder have been tested on all the games on earth compatible with the Game Boy Printer, they all printed perfectly !

 # The complete list of games compatible with the Game Boy Printer Emulator

-This list and the hints were never published online before june 2021.
+This list was never published online before june 2021.
 There is in total 107 games compatible with the Game Boy Printer (and emulator).
 I've tested all of them and can certify the printer support with emulator, even if some printing features are very tricky to reach !
 The zip file contains 100% or any% saves ready to use with printer features unlocked for most of the games.
 See the "Game Boy Printer Emulator - Games Support.xlsx" to check the various hints to print from most of the games, obscure japanese and totally WTF ones included.
+This complete list was established by cross-checking english and japanese game titles known for using the printer and by rom code analysis to reveal some new ones that were never included in any list published on internet.

 - *1942 (never released in Japan)*
 - *Alice in Wonderland (never released in Japan)*